Environmental Science Interpretive Center

 - Preserved local animal exhibits that children can touch and see their size, adaptions to the environment: an eagle, deer, Kokonee salmon, coyote, Black bear, for example.

 - Have live plants in the Center that the students studying plants as part of their Place-Based Curriculum have responsibility for watering and keeping healthy.
+Plant racks and resources are available for the 3rd grade to grow plants.

 - Bring in a large rock and grow a colony of lichen on the rock, learn what it needs to grow.